DJcaston76/protonvpn-installation/README.md

 **_This is one way to find your current IP Address._**

 **Step 3: Log into the VM via RDP**
-- Copy the Private IP Address from the VM (Virutal Machines > "vpn-pratice" > copy Public IP address)
+- Copy the Public IP Address from the VM (Virutal Machines > "vpn-pratice" > copy Public IP address)
 - Log in, using your Windows 10 username and password

 <br/>